 Responsible and Ethical Conduct of Research (RCR)

-RCR Training Requirements - Note that RCR certification is in addition to any other compliance training that may be required (e.g., IRB, IACUC, COI, etc.)
+RCR Training Requirements - Note that RCR certification for students is in addition to any other compliance training that may be required (e.g., IRB, IACUC, COI, etc.)

-The University of Montana expects that all individuals involved in research, teaching, and service will conduct such activities in a responsible and ethical manner and concurs with NSF: "The responsible and ethical conduct of research (RCR) is critical for excellence, as well as public trust, in science and engineering."
+The University of Montana expects that all individuals involved in research, teaching, and service will conduct such activities in a responsible and ethical manner (see Alleged Misconduct in Research and Creative Activities Policy).
+In regard to stduents - undergraduate, graduate, postdoctoral - involved in research, UM concurs with NSF: "The responsible and ethical conduct of research (RCR) is critical for excellence, as well as public trust, in science and engineering."

 As stated in PL 110-69, part of the America COMPETES Act, 42 USC 1862o-1, Section 7009, requires “that each institution applying for financial assistance from the Foundation for science and engineering research or education describe in its grant proposal a plan to provide appropriate training and oversight in the responsible and ethical conduct of research to undergraduate students, graduate students, and postdoctoral researchers participating in the proposed research project.